thegaurverse/rag_chatbot/README.md

 ## 🌍 About

-**Powered by WHO Data • Built with Streamlit • Enhanced with AI • Hosted on 🤗 Hugging Face**
+**Powered by WHO Data • Built with Streamlit • Enhanced with AI • Hosted on 🚂 Railway**

 Educational Purpose Only • Not a Substitute for Medical Advice